-This day spa and salon carries their own line of health and beauty products made locally.
-They stick to small batches and use only the highest ingredients.
-Book a facial, grab a coffee, and enjoy the stunning interior.
+This day spa and salon carries its own line of health and beauty products made locally.
+Items are made in small batches and use only the highest ingredients.
+To enjoy a visit here, book a facial, grab a coffee, and take in the stunning interior.

 Wyld Plant Shop | 135 Main Street, Cold Spring